Justice Sustainable Development Strategy 2020 to 2023

 Executive Summary

 In addition, this strategy describes a number of initiatives Justice Canada is undertaking that contribute to the Government’s broader sustainable development objectives.
-These measures include support for the United Nations Sustainable Development Goals through Justice Canada’s Access to Justice Secretariat (see Section 2), as well as initiatives to: promote broader adoption and integration of flexible work arrangements; build a culture of sustainable practices in meetings, events and operations; and expand the successful Ottawa public transit card pilot project to regions. (see Section 4)
+These measures include support for the United Nations Sustainable Development Goals through Justice Canada’s Access to Justice Secretariat and the UN Declaration Act Implementation Secretariat (see Section 2), as well as initiatives to: promote broader adoption and integration of flexible work arrangements; build a culture of sustainable practices in meetings, events and operations; and expand the successful Ottawa public transit card pilot project to regions (see Section 5).

-The Department’s Sustainable Development Steering Committee (SDSC) is mandated to oversee Justice Canada’s sustainable development program.
+The Department’s Sustainable Development Steering Committee (SDSC) is mandated to oversee Justice Canada’s Sustainable Development Program.
 In this role, it will monitor the progress of all of the initiatives identified in this strategy, and provide advice, guidance and direction as needed to ensure issues are addressed.
-Additional information on SDSC’s role and responsibilities, as well as those of other Justice Canada stakeholders, are set out in Section 4.
+Additional information on SDSC’s role and responsibilities, as well as those of other Justice Canada stakeholders, are set out in Section 5.

-Once approved by the Minister of Justice, the JSDS 2020 to 2023 is tabled in Parliament.
+Once approved by the Minister of Justice, the JSDS 2023 to 2027 is tabled in Parliament.
 During subsequent years, the Department reports on its sustainable development targets through annual planning and reporting documents tabled in Parliament.

 Section 1: Introduction to the Justice Sustainable Development Strategy

-The Department of Justice (Justice Canada) strives to ensure that Canada has a fair, relevant and accessible justice system that reflects Canadian values, and that the federal government is supported by high quality legal services.
-To achieve these strategic outcomes, Justice Canada strives to enable an environment of legal and business excellence based on principles of innovation and collaboration, as well as open, transparent and accountable operations.
+The Department of Justice (Justice Canada, the Department) strives to ensure that Canada has a fair, relevant and accessible justice system that reflects Canadian values, and that the federal government is supported by high quality legal services.
+To achieve these strategic outcomes, Justice Canada promotes legal and business excellence, with a strategic focus on its workforce, on innovation and collaboration, and on open, transparent and accountable operations.

 The Department recognises that sustainable development – social and economic sustainability, as well as environmental sustainability – contributes to the Department’s ability to achieve its strategic outcomes.